NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 rollup.
 If, along the way, one of the reviewers request changes to the report, the report will be returned to the author for corrections.
 The report will then need to be resubmitted.

-## Workflows for Admins
+## Workflows for Administrators

-*These workflows are the ones that will be most helpful for Admins.
-Admins are able to complete all of the workflows available to Advisors and Super Users.
-They also have a few additional capabilities within the ANET front end outlined here.*
+*These workflows are the ones that will be most helpful for Administrators.
+Administrators are able to complete all of the workflows available to Advisors and Super Users.
+They also have a few additional capabilities within the ANET front end outlined here, which can be found in the left-hand menu under **“Admin”**.*

 ### Setting a Default Approval Organization